-Different Types of Welding Methods and What They are Used for
+What are the Different Types of Welding Methods and What They are Used fo

 MIG Welding – Gas Metal Arc (GMAW)

 Gas Metal Arc Welding is a traditional form of welding developed in the 1940s.
-Gas Metal Arc Welding uses an inert gas supply, machine-fed wire rod, contact tube, and gas nozzle to weld the wire rod feed to the base metal.
-Various industries use this welding, such as manufacturing.
+Gas Metal Arc Welding uses a metal inert gas supply, machine-fed wire rod, contact tube, and gas nozzle to weld the wire rod feed to the base metal.
+Various industries use this process of welding, such as manufacturing.

 Gas Metal Arc Welding works by feeding a consumable wire electrode through a gun.
 An electrical arc is produced between the wire and the base metal, which melts moth materials and creates a seal.
 Shielding gas is fed through the process to protect the seal from contamination

 Stick – Shielded Metal Arc Welding (SMAW)

 Shielded Metal Arc Welding is also known as Manual Metal Arc Welding; this form of welding is one of the oldest, originating in the 1800s.
-One of the most recognisable welding types, shielded metal arc welding, is a stick welding process that uses a current and a consumable electrode.
+One of the most recognisable welding types, shielded metal arc welding, is a stick welding process that uses a current and a consumable electrode to weld metal together.

 The consumable electrode is protected by a cover if it melts; the cover prevents oxygen and atmospheric gases from entering the weld area and contaminating it.
 This form of welding is extremely versatile and simple; it is used in industries around the world for metal fabrication.